wp-plugins/schreikasten/readme.txt

 8. Tracking system to read comments from one user.

 == Changelog ==

+= 0.13.116 =
+* Using WP functions to add safely scripts and css.

 = 0.13.115 =
 * Solved a bug with PHP tag.